dd86k/ddhx/README.md

 Best I _could_ of done is pure ASCII (with the `-|+` set) but didn't look as good.

 So for now, a command prompt system (a bit like vim's) is a lot faster to put in and use.
 I still try to remain a little user friendly.

+### Why are you making your own console library?
+Naming schemes, mostly.